Be the next Palestine Ambassador

 3. Attend the exam.

-It will be held on the first week of May 2020.
+It will be held for the first time in summer 2020.

 Exam languages for 2020: English, Arabic and Spanish.